Saml1211/Project-QuickNav/memory-bank/progress.md

 - Error handling and edge case management in the AHK frontend require further validation.
 - No persistent state for user preferences or usage history beyond what's implemented.
 - ~~Issue with AHK script not starting the Python backend correctly~~ (RESOLVED)
+- **Linter Error (Test Script):** The file `tests/ahk/test_window_resizing.ahk` reports a linter error at line 15 due to a duplicate function declaration for `test_fail`.
+This does not affect the main application's functionality but should be resolved to ensure test suite integrity.
+This issue is separate from the `v` variable fixes.

 Project QuickNav is functionally near complete, with current efforts focused on debugging and stabilizing the AHK frontend.